wolfSSL/wolfBoot/README.md

 2. Key algorithm mismatch:

 The error `Key algorithm mismatch.
-Remove old keys via 'make distclean'` indicates the current `.config` `SIGN` algorithm does not match what is in the generated `src/keystore.c` file.
+Remove old keys via 'make keysclean'` indicates the current `.config` `SIGN` algorithm does not match what is in the generated `src/keystore.c` file.
-Use `make keysclean` or `make distclean` to delete keys and regenerate.
+Use `make keysclean` to delete keys and regenerate.

 ## Release Notes